SaaS Pricing Pages Done Right

-Pricing pages are important to the success of many customer-facing businesses, but for a Software-as-a-Service (SaaS) company, whose product may be offered only in online form, they are hypercritical.
+Pricing pages are important to the success of many customer-facing businesses, but for a software-as-a-service (SaaS) company, whose product may only be offered digitally, the pricing page is hypercritical.
 To borrow from the title of everyone’s favorite gameshow (admit it, you love Plinko!), the pricing page must be right.

 Impressing the Customer

 The way pricing pages are structured also affects the willingness of a website visitor to become a subscriber.
 It’s all about educating the user relatively quickly by aligning your products and services with an effective messaging design.

 There’s no right or wrong way to do pricing pages, but they should be optimized continually as your business grows, as well as tested to ensure they are intuitive, communicate the right message, and convert well.

 Simplicity is best, and a good recipe for a pricing page includes:

 - An effective headline: This sets the tone and voice and compels the visitor to learn more.

 - A list of benefits and features: Make sure this list is easy to skim and digest.
 You also might include comparison tables, add ons, FAQs, trustworthy social proof (e.g., testimonials), and easy access to a quick live chat if visitors have questions.
 Your messaging must speak to target buyers and personas.

 - Clear and easy pathways to brightly colored CTAs: This helps initiate conversions.